 Outward only 5 of the 12 seats were occupied and while it was a full house coming home most passengers slept the entire flight so the crew had it pretty easy.
 They were attentive without being intrusive which is just the way I like it.
 All announcements are in both English and Indonesian so you won’t miss out on any vital information.
 The inflight service does close about an hour before landing so make sure you get your last drink order in early.
 The one niggle I had was the crew seemed more worried about cleaning up than passenger comfort and took our blankets and pillows away about an hour before landing.
 Why????
 I reluctantly let it happen on the first flight but was insistent on keeping them until the death on the return.
 She wasn’t happy but there was not a lot she could do.
 It would literally take them minutes to gather them up after everyone had disembarked so I am not quite sure why they made such a big deal of this.

 If I had my way I would travel business class every single time but my bank balance stifles that dream.
-I have travelled business class a few times before, domestically on both Qantas and Virgin and internationally on Cathay Pacific and Qantas.
+I have travelled business class on Cathay Pacific, Qantas, Emirates and Virgin and first class on Emirates A380.
 Don’t worry I’m not selling out, I didn’t pay for any of them.
 They were all either free upgrades or paid for in points.
 Air Asia X Business Class offers superior seats than both domestic carriers short-haul business but doesn’t come close in terms of quality of food or all inclusive drinks menu.
 It suffers in comparison to Qantas and Cathay international business class in all aspects however when you compare the prices Air Asia X business class wins hands down.
 I haven’t actually flown Jetstar to Bali in business class but I have had a sneak peek at the seats and Air Asia X has them well and truly beat for around the same cost.
 If it’s your first time heading to Bali find out the basics here before you hit the ground.
 Glance out the window just as you leave Australia, the landscape of northern Western Australia is spectacular!

 Have you flown Air Asia X Business Class?
 What were your thoughts?
 If not would you give it a go?
 I would love to hear your thoughts in the comments below.
 Looking for things do do when you land?
 Check out my epic list of 110+ things to do in Bali for inspiration.